What's Stopping Georgia Organizers from Building a Massive New Black City

 DEKALB COUNTY, GEORGIA—Roughly 25 people are holding court in the Greenhaven headquarters, all of them bound together by an unclarity about the name of the place where they live.
 Standing before them is Kathryn Rice, an urban planner who heads the Concerned Citizens for Cityhood of South DeKalb Inc. (CCCSD).

-“Where is South Dekalb?
+“Where is South DeKalb?
 What are its boundaries,” she asked them, but none could give an answer.

-“I bet you can name the tallest building in South Dekalb, though, right?” she asked.
+“I bet you can name the tallest building in South DeKalb, though, right?” she asked.
 Just about everyone blurted out “The jail!”

-Indeed, the Dekalb County jail is the largest building in the area known intimately as “South Dekalb,” which is not a city or any kind of official jurisdiction.
-North Dekalb is where all the major businesses, office parks, hotels, restaurants, and skyscrapers are.
-Almost all of the major economic development over the last few decades has happened in North Dekalb, while South Dekalb, which is majority African American, struggles with just having its basic needs met, like landscaping and litter-pickup.
-Rice is leading a team of businesspeople and civic leaders to change the South Dekalb dynamic by turning the region into its own, self-contained city.
+Indeed, the DeKalb County jail is the largest building in the area known intimately as “South DeKalb,” which is not a city or any kind of official jurisdiction.
+North DeKalb is where all the major businesses, office parks, hotels, restaurants, and skyscrapers are.
+Almost all of the major economic development over the last few decades has happened in North DeKalb, while South DeKalb, which is majority African American, struggles with just having its basic needs met, like landscaping and litter-pickup.
+Rice is leading a team of businesspeople and civic leaders to change the South DeKalb dynamic by turning the region into its own, self-contained city.

 The city, named Greenhaven, would be the second-largest city in Georgia after Atlanta, if formed.
 It would be 87 percent African American—a larger percentage of black residents than even the city of Atlanta has.
 And while the notion of solving local problems by creating a freestanding city may sound extreme, it’s the new normal in the Atlanta metro area.
 At least ten other cities have formed anew since 2005 in the region, in a cityhood movement that is rendering this part of Georgia a new American frontier.
 But Greenhaven has had no such luck.
 Right now its supporters have had little success in even getting their city proposal approved for voters to decide on via a ballot initiative.

 Greenhaven might be the greatest test yet for the cityhood movement.
 Its proposed population of 300,000 would make it many times larger than other recently-approved cities, in the 50,000 to 70,000-person range.
 Some state lawmakers have cited its large size as their reason for opposition.
 Others have said the city wouldn’t be economically viable.
-But to Rice, the exploding cityhood movement around her has already left many black people behind, and she can’t understand why the people of South Dekalb haven’t been granted the same fortunes as people in other parts of the region.
+But to Rice, the exploding cityhood movement around her has already left many black people behind, and she can’t understand why the people of South DeKalb haven’t been granted the same fortunes as people in other parts of the region.

 Wednesday, February 28, is a key deadline for Greenhaven.
 It is the last day to move any bill out of the state House of Representatives before the legislative session ends.
 If no legislator carries a bill for Greenhaven by that date, then Rice’s team will have to wait until the legislature convenes again, next year, simply for the right to call a vote.

-Of the other cities that have been approved in Dekalb County in recent years, all of them were granted the right to vote on cityhood within two years of submitting their proposal.
+Of the other cities that have been approved in DeKalb County in recent years, all of them were granted the right to vote on cityhood within two years of submitting their proposal.
 This is Rice’s fourth at-bat in trying to make Greenhaven happen.
-Citylab reached out to several state legislators representing Dekalb, who haven’t responded to requests for comment.
+CityLab reached out to several state legislators representing DeKalb, who haven’t yet responded to requests for comment.

-Meanwhile, in North Dekalb, yet another majority-white neighborhood, Vista Grove, is poised to become a city, and they have a bill currently pending that has a good chance of passing.
-But most of the Dekalb delegation are against Greenhaven.
+Meanwhile, in North DeKalb, yet another majority-white neighborhood, Vista Grove, is poised to become a city, and they have a bill currently pending that has a good chance of passing.
+But most of the DeKalb delegation are against Greenhaven.

 When the cities to the north municipalized, they took major chunks of revenue away from the county.
 Meanwhile, the county still covers those cities with the services it provides, and those cities get to keep its tax dollars within their borders.
-This means that while the unincorporated parts of Dekalb County share their resources with the cities, the cities do not have to share all of their resources with the rest of the county.
+This means that while the unincorporated parts of DeKalb County share their resources with the cities, the cities do not have to share all of their resources with the rest of the county.
 Wrote Sam Rosen for The Atlantic on Atlanta’s cityhood movement last year:

 For those left behind in unincorporated parts of these counties, however, the cityhood movement has been disastrous.
 Data on the overall economic impact of the movement doesn’t yet exist, but the withdrawals of wealthy enclaves have left county governments with a recurring and unpleasant choice: raise taxes or provide less.

-Note: CORRECTION: This article has been updated to clarify that, according to their web campaign, NAG fears their property values, not property taxes, could decrease if Greenhaven becomes a city.
-It has also been updated to clarify the nature of Ed Williams’ objections to Greenhaven.